MikeDigitize/JSFundamentals/README.md

 ## The JavaScript Compiler

 JavaScript is a compiled programming language.

 What does that mean?

-It means JavaScript code is compiled by a JavaScript engine first before it is executed.
-Say you've written some code and you run it in Google's Chrome web browser, firstly the JavaScript engine that Chrome uses - v8 - compiles the code, then executes it.
+It means JavaScript code gets compiled by a JavaScript engine first before it's executed.
+So say you've written some JavaScript and you run it in Google's Chrome web browser, firstly the JavaScript engine that Chrome uses - v8 - compiles the code and then immediately executes it.
 In this compilation stage the JavaScript engine runs through the code and compiles it into machine code, performing all manner of optimisation techniques along the way.
-It is at this time, during compilation, when lexical scope is defined.
+It is at this time, during compilation, when scope is defined.

 ## Lexical scope
 Scope can be thought of as the thing that dictates the availability of variables and functions in a JavaScript environment.
 When a variable or function is declared in JavaScript it is scoped to its location within the code at author time.
 This is known as lexical scoping - lexical refers to lexicon i.e. the source.
 Pre ES6, variables were scoped either to the global scope or to a function scope.